diogocarleto/jsontools/README.md

 1. Select the "JSON Rewriter" tab in the main playground
 2. Enter or paste your JSON data into the input field
 3. Add one or more rewrite rules:
-   - Enter the JSONPath expression for the field to modify
+   - Enter the dot notation path for the field to modify
    - Provide the new value in valid JSON format
 4. Click "Apply Changes" to modify your JSON
 5. View the modified result in the output panel